githubnext/eea/docs/report.md

 ### Existing Approaches to Expressing Change Intent

-The ultimate test of EEA is whether people actually use it.
+The ultimate test of EEA is whether, over time, tool-makers create features in this category, and users actually use them.
 This remains an open question.
 The reality is that in current AI coding systems there are competing ways to express change intent, including:

 - Self-prompting: Prompting AI completion agents, e.g. by writing a comment in the code.
-- Tasks: Tools such as Cursor Compose are task-to-code-change agents prompted with natural language, e.g. by an instruction "Use French for all output messages".
+- Explicit tasks: Tools such as Cursor Compose are task-to-code-change agents prompted with natural language, e.g. by an instruction "Use French for all output messages".
 - Chat: Using a chat session with an AI agent to express change intent, e.g. by asking "What languages are used in the codebase?", then receiving a reply, then using a contextualized command such as "Change all English to French".

 Chat in particular can be seen as supporting the "Extract" step through a series of questions and answers, and the "Edit" step through a series of clarifications/commands.
 The "Apply" step is then again done by the AI agent, which can be a SWE-agent or a code-generation agent.

 Given these multiple approaches, demonstrators like the ones we developed can't determine the ways preferred by users.
-So in this report we are reporting a concept: it is one we have implemented, used, and liked, and believe is promising, but which we understand to be delicate when placed along competing approaches.
-EEA is thus not a replacement for existing approaches, but rather an addition to them - or a new way of thinking about them.
+In this report we are reporting a concept: it is one we have implemented, used, and liked, and believe is promising, but which we understand to be delicate when placed along competing approaches.
+EEA is thus not a replacement for existing approaches, but rather a new way of thinking about how to integrate natural language into the software development process.

 ## Summary

-The Extract, Edit, Apply (EEA) concept represents a new class of assists that can be used for non-chat, structured tooling to incorporate natural language changes even when working with complex artifacts.
-The assists are conceptually similar to chat sessions that analyze the artifacts and formulate a change, but are more structured and focus on editing rather than imperative commands.
+The Extract, Edit, Apply (EEA) concept represents a new class of assists that can be used to incorporate natural language summarization and editing even when working with complex artifacts.
+The assists are conceptually similar to chat sessions that analyze the artifacts and help the user formulate a change, but are more structured, and focus on editing rather than imperative commands.
 The approach may work best for analyses that naturally produce structured outputs, such as lists of rules, properties, or examples, where editing and augmenting these lists is natural.